I Thought I’d Escaped the 20th Century, Artist Statement

 A World Without Divisions

-The mega-duration video at the heart of this grouping of works was made by adapting CGI tools from the entertainment industry for use in a visual art context.
-The work’s thousands of visual parameters (that determine a colour gel’s position, rotation, etc.) are added as numbers, in a making process that’s similar to editing code.
+This mega-duration video was made by adapting open source and low-cost production tools from the entertainment industry, for use in a visual art context.
+The work’s thousands of visual parameters (that determine a colour gel’s position, rotation, etc.) are initially added as numbers, in a making process that’s similar to editing raw code.

-But, within the editing software there’s also the option of swiping your hand to the left or right over each number in order to change it; and with this work, each parameter was determined by such a hand gesture.
-Regardless of the “machine precision” of a digital working context, this involvement of the artist’s hand connects the work to the gesture in music, where minute variation and chance are part of each bowing of a violin, movement between piano keys, etc.
+Overcoming of the challenge of the overly-precise “machine precision” of every digital working context, this involvement of the artist’s hand connects the work to the gesture in music, where minute variation and chance are part of each bowing of a violin, movement between piano keys, etc.

 Dissolving 20th Century Material Into Idea

-I made this work out of six photographic colour gels.
-I often work with filmic, plastic, or paper detritus from the last century.
-To work with these objects using this new century’s tools, they first needed to be converted into math (zeros and ones) and reconstituted into digital images.
+I made this work out of a group of analog darkroom filters.
+I often make my art with filmic, plastic, or paper detritus from the last century.
+To work with these objects using this new century’s tools, they first needed to be converted into math (zeros and ones) and reconstituted into weightless images.
 This relationship between physical form and applied mathematics is where we now live.

 Art’s Mega-categories

-I tend to work in zones between art’s traditional mega-categories such as music and photography, or time-based versus plastic forms.
+I tend to work in zones between art’s traditional mega-categories, such as music and photography, or or even larger ones such as time-based versus plastic forms.
 This is where they meet and exchange ideas.
-This artwork is my using new tools to try to strike a balance between these groups.
+This artwork is my using new tools to try to strike an energized balance between these groups.
 It’s post-durational, and is suited to exhibition modes where we don’t know when a viewer will enter the room.

 I Thought I’d Escaped the 20th Century video